Service Policy: Registration

 Organizational Library Cards

 To register for an organizational library card, an organization must submit a brief letter of request on organizational letterhead, along with the completed application form.
-The authorized person who signs the application form is responsible for all materials checked out on that organizational library card.
-If the authorized person who signs the application leaves the organization, the organization will continue to be responsible for all materials borrowed.
+The authorized person who signs the application form is responsible for the organizational library card.
+The organization is financially responsible for all materials checked out on that organizational library card.
+If the authorized person for the organization has changed, a brief letter on organizational letterhead of the authorization change must be submitted.
 Organizational cards are valid for three years.

 To Renew Your Library Card